Welcome to my blog. My name is Charles Holmes. My friends call me Chuck. I hope you will do the same thing.

 My first network marketing company was Amway (known as Quixtar at the time).
 When I first saw the circles drawn on the dry erase board I was hooked.
 I didn’t sleep well for several days.
 I was so excited about what this industry offers ordinary people.

 If anything, I was angry that no one had ever taught me about residual income, time freedom, leverage or network marketing before that.
-Now, almost 16-years later I still feel the same way about our industry.
+Now, more than 16-years later I still feel the same way about our industry.

 My experience in this industry is similar to most people.
 It has not been easy for me.
-It has been a constant challenge.
+It has been a constant, up-hill challenge.
 I mentally quit thousands of times.
 I even physically quit a few times.